Note: This post contains affiliate links. As always, we only link to products we’ve used and that we think add value to our readers.

 While I’m not an ultra-minimalist who can travel for six months with nothing but a change of socks and a pocketknife, I’m a far cry from the hopeless over-packer I used to be.

 We quickly decided a medium-sized backpack was the best option for a few reasons.
 First, we often navigate public transit and traverse uneven terrain when we travel.
 In those situations, backpacks are much more suitable than wheeled luggage.
 Second, we wanted something compact enough to fit in the overhead bin on airplanes.

 Osprey Porter 46L

 After much research, we decided on the Osprey Porter 46L due to its size and pragmatic design.
 You can check it out here.

-We have since taken the Osprey Porter 46L as a carry-on on eight airlines (Delta, KLM, Icelandair, American Airlines, British Airways, Ryanair, easyJet, and Vueling) on trips through eight countries in diverse climates (from the arctic to the equator).
+We have since taken the Osprey Porter 46L as a carry-on on 13 airlines (Delta, KLM, Icelandair, American Airlines, British Airways, Ryanair, easyJet, Vueling, Air France, Jet Airways, Air India, WestJet, and Air Canada) on trips through 13 countries in diverse climates (from the arctic to the equator).

 Here are our honest thoughts on the Osprey Porter 46L after two years of regular (though not continuous) use:

 - Easily fits within carry-on size restrictions.
 We have never had trouble carrying it on even the strictest European budget airlines, which has saved us loads of money in the past few years.